-\checkmark Checklist - Considerations for addressing gender equality 1.
-A gender analysis (including identifying barriers and enabling factors with respect to costing, budgeting and financing) is conducted, and a plan developed to address identified issues via budgeting, costing and financing.
-2. Gender responsive budgeting 5 is employed to promote gender equality and gender equity throughout the budgeting process.
-6 3.
-The utilization of funds allocated specifically to gender-based components (including what is budgeted/spent disaggregated by sex where possible and appropriate) is tracked.
-4. Where evidence is presented in the deliverables produced, data on sex and gender are included.
-This could include, for example: Sex-disaggregated nutrition data Other relevant social determinants of health data by male and female (e.g. education, income, age, etc.) that would allow for an intersectional analysis Data on gender (e.g. decision-making, empowerment, resources, division of labour, roles, expectations, gender norms) - see list of sources in Section 2.1, item 3.
+- 1. A gender analysis (including identifying barriers and enabling factors in light of costing, budgeting and financing) is conducted, and a plan developed to address identified issues via budgeting, costing, financing. - 2.
+Gender responsive budgeting is employed to integrate gender throughout the budgeting process. - 3.
+The utilization of funds allocated specifically to gender components (including what is budgeted/spent disaggregated by sex where possible and appropriate) is tracked. - 4.
+Where evidence is presented in the deliverables produced, data on sex and gender is included.
+This could include, for example: - Sex-disaggregated nutrition data - Other relevant social determinants of health data by male and female (e.g. education, income, age, etc.) that would allow for an intersectional analysis - Data on gender (e.g. decision-making, empowerment, resources, division of labour, roles, expectations, gender norms) - see list of sources in Section 3.2 below - item 4

-2.4 Strengthening functional capacity of SUN Focal Points, organizational development, and institutional development
+2.4 Functional capacity-strengthening of SUN Focal Points, organizational development, and institutional development

-Leadership skills and effective institutional and organizational arrangements are necessary to raise the profile of nutrition.
-TA providers support the strengthening of this type of functional capacity of SUN Focal Points (FPs) and key influencers to raise the profile of nutrition (including advocacy and gender equality) and the organizational development of institutions that lead to nutrition.
+Leadership skills and effective institutional and organizational arrangements, are necessary to raise the profile of nutrition.
+TA providers support the strengthening of this type of functional capacity of SUN FPs and key influencers to raise the profile of nutrition (including advocacy and gender), and the organizational development of institutions that lead to nutrition action.

-\checkmark Checklist - Considerations for addressing gender equality 1.
-Interventions to address gender equality and nutrition are identified and discussed during training and capacity-building sessions.
-2. A gender analysis of organizational and human resource practices and policies is conducted (e.g. gender parity of staff, hiring practices, pay equity scales, maternity/paternity leave policies, etc.) and a plan is developed to ensure equitable participation, decision-making power and allocation of resources.
+Considerations for addressing gender equality - Capacity strengthening

+- 1. Interventions to address gender and nutrition are identified and discussed during training and capacity-building sessions. - 2.
+A gender analysis of organizational and human resource practices and policies is conducted (ex: gender distribution of staff, hiring practices, pay equity scales, maternity/paternity leave policies, etc.) and a plan develop to ensure equitable participation, decision-making power and allocation of resources. - 3.
+Women's government structures and civil society groups are invited to contribute meaningfully at all stages of programming, planning, and organizational design.

-5 For more information on gender-based budgeting, see the GSDRC Professional Development Reading Pack : http://gsdrc.org/docs/open/reading-packs/grb rp.pdf
+&lt;sup>6 For more information on gender based budgeting, see the GSDRC Professional Development Reading Pack : http://gsdrc.org/docs/open/reading-packs/grb rp.pdf

-6 Note that this may require an expert who has experience in this area to support the work.
+&lt;sup>7 Note that this may require an expert who has experience in this area to support the work.